 Aptinyx Inc. is a clinical-stage biopharmaceutical company discovering and developing transformative therapies for challenging disorders of the brain and nervous system.
 Aptinyx has a proven platform for discovery of novel compounds that work through a unique mechanism to modulate — rather than block or over-activate — NMDA receptors and enhance synaptic plasticity, the foundation of neural cell communication.
 We believe leveraging the therapeutic advantages of this differentiated mechanism will drive a paradigm shift in the treatment of numerous disorders of the brain and nervous system.

 Aptinyx was spun out of a predecessor company, Naurex, as part of its acquisition by Allergan in 2015.

-Based on experience with rapastinel and apimostinel, which are peptides, Naurex built an extensive chemistry platform for discovering small molecules that modulate the NMDA receptor with diverse activity and selectivity profiles.
-During the acquisition by Allergan, the Naurex team spun out this platform and the resultant early-stage development programs into a new company, Aptinyx.
-The company’s goal is to continue the successful track record of innovation to develop meaningful advances in the treatment of additional diseases of the brain and central nervous system.
+Based on experience with the peptides, rapastinel and apimostinel, Naurex built an extensive chemistry platform for discovering small molecules that modulate the NMDA receptor with diverse activity, potency, and selectivity profiles.
+During Allergan’s acquisition of Naurex, the Naurex team spun out this platform and the resultant early-stage development programs into a new company, Aptinyx.
+The company’s goal is to continue the successful track record of innovation by developing meaningful advances in the treatment of numerous diseases of the brain and central nervous system.